wazo-platform/wazo-platform.org/content/uc-doc/administration/fax/index.md

 The `port` option is optional and defaults to 21.

-The `directory` option is optional and if not specified, the document will be put in the user\'s root directory.
+The `directory` option is optional and if not specified, the document will be put in the user's root directory.

 The `convert_to_pdf` option is optional and defaults to 1.
 If it is set to 0, the TIFF file will not